bsingr/cocoa-tree/README.md

 ## TODO

 * use web worker to generate HTML from mpac
+* * Loading / Parsing the List via AJAX (once per session)
+* * Updating the Indexddb with remote data?
+* * Sorting / Filtering the List
+* * Rendering a Range of the List
 * build categories system
 * categorize each pod manually